Notdutra/MyFlight-Trabalho-Final/README.md

 ## Key Features

-	•Perform complex queries on the MyFlight data structure •Visualize query results on a graphical map •Individual or group work (up to three students) •Version control with Git for collaborative development
+	• Perform complex queries on the MyFlight data structure
+	• Visualize query results on a graphical map
+	• Individual or group work (up to three students)
+	• Version control with Git for collaborative development